If you have overseas staff in your organisation these topics can help them

 Families & Missions

-Compelled by the call to go, many families pack up and leave the familiar to work and minster in the unfamiliar.
+Compelled by the call to go, many families pack up and leave the familiar to work and minister in an unfamiliar environment.

 What does this mean practically?